Skip to content

 uv sync --all-extras

-Cuvis SDK (required for cu3s/cu3 I/O)
+Cuvis SDK (only for cu3s/cu3 I/O)

 FFmpeg (required for video pipelines)